How Solar Panels Are Made

 Specifically, the next step is encapsulating the modules with a layer of glass on the front, and a polymer back sheet on the back to protect the cells from the elements.

-This process also helps increase the efficiency of the solar panel by reducing the amount of light that is reflected away from the cells.
+This process additionally boosts the efficiency of the solar panel by decreasing the amount of light that the cells reflect.

 Step 4: Testing The Modules

-After the encapsulation process is done, each module is tested to ensure it meets the right electrical and mechanical requirements.
+After completing the encapsulation process, we test each module to verify that it meets the correct electrical and mechanical standards.

 • Power output